 Crowning a tooth after root canal therapy makes sense due to the general purpose of dental crowns.
 These tooth covers are made to fit over the remaining tooth structure and are bonded into place where they will remain stable for years.
 Covering the tooth structure, a crown provides protection against potential fractures.
 Crowns are especially beneficial for back teeth, which are impacted the most by chewing force.

 Your dentist has the skill and the experience to help you achieve your smile and oral health goals with a beautiful crown.
-Contact Eastland Dental Center for your appointment with Dr. Milligan.
+Contact Eastland Dental Center for your appointment with Drs.
+Mike and Marisa Milligan.